 • Top US leadership speaker fees range $10K (mid-tier) to $50K+ (Fortune 500 CEOs and Thinkers50 names) for 45-minute keynotes.

-• George Stern (Harvard Law, White House Counsel, 60 Minutes-featured Clerk & Recorder) heads the list at the $10K–$15K mid-tier.
+• George Stern (Harvard Law, McKinsey, CEO/operator, and volunteer firefighter) heads the list at the $10K–$15K mid-tier.

 • Mid-tier specialists ($15K–$25K) consistently outperform celebrity speakers on practical takeaways for corporate audiences.